The international franchise is here to blow you away with this pizza deal every Monday

 In short, they’re the sort of fiestas you don’t want to miss out on.
 So, to make sure you don’t pass up the opportunity, and to ensure you have the liveliest Mother City summer possible, we’ve gathered together a rundown of some of the top, most memorable harvest festivals in the Cape Winelands below.
 From interactive jubilees in Robertson to delicious fruity feasts in Durbanville, this guide includes options for infants and elders, casual drinkers and connoisseurs.

-To celebrate the beginning of the 2014 grape harvest, revered Stellenbosch estate Delheim, which is best known for its top-notch Merlot, is hosting a fun family-friendly vine-to-wine affair from Saturday, 25 to Sunday, 26 January 2014.
-Visitors to the picturesque farm will be treated to a free glass of fermenting grape must and complimentary mosbolletjies (sweet bread rolls) before enjoying an informative cellar tour and a buffet-style picnic lunch on the verdant greens that line the river’s edge.
-The highlight of the affair, however, is the grape stomping contest that will see teams roll barrels, grab grapes and smash the purple-skinned fruit enthusiastically to determine who can produce the most juice.
-Childminders will be present to watch over the little ones, so this is certainly an event fit for the whole family.
+To celebrate the beginning of the 2016 grape harvest, revered Stellenbosch estate Delheim, which is best known for its top-notch Merlot, is hosting a fun family-friendly vine-to-wine affair from Saturday, 23 to Sunday, 24 January 2016.
+Visitors to the picturesque farm will be treated to a free glass of fermenting grape must and complimentary mosbolletjies (sweet bread rolls) before enjoying a buffet-style picnic lunch on the verdant greens that line the river’s edge.
+The highlight of the affair, however, is the grape stomping contest that will see teams roll barrels, grab grapes and smash the purple-skinned fruit enthusiastically to determine who can produce the most juice (great prizes are up for grabs).
+Little ones can play to their hearts’ content in the outside area, so this is certainly an event fit for the whole family.

 Delheim Wine Estate | Knorhoek Road | Simonsberg Ward | Stellenbosch | +27 (0)21 888 4600

-Riesling Rocks Festival at Hartenberg Wine Estate (25 January 2014)
+Riesling and Rarities Rock Festival at Hartenberg Wine Estate (23 January 2016)

-This fun harvest celebration, which happens to be one of the first of the lot, pays respects to the aromatic German cultivar Riesling.
-Hosted at the acclaimed Hartenberg Wine Estate in Stellenbosch (the farm is well known for both its rich Riesling and its award-winning Shiraz), the garden party gives festival-goers the chance to sip and sample various versions of the versatile European white from a number of different Cape Winelands estates, including Klein Constantia, Nitida and Nederburg.
-And because the varietal is an ideal food pairing wine, there’ll also be an array of savoury and sweet eats on offer from on-site deli stalls.
+This fun harvest celebration pays respects to the aromatic German cultivar Riesling.
+Hosted at the acclaimed Hartenberg Wine Estate in Stellenbosch (the farm is well known for both its rich Riesling and its award-winning Shiraz), the garden party gives festival-goers the chance to sip and sample various versions of the versatile European white from a number of different Cape Winelands estates, including Paul Cluver, Nitida and Nederburg.
+What’s more, this year’s event will again feature an assortment of rare varietals (hence the inclusion of ‘rarities’ in the festival name), like Semillon, Pinot Grigio and Viognier, produced by local farms.
+And because vino just isn’t the same without food, there’ll be an array of savoury and sweet eats on offer from on-site deli stalls and the option to pre-book a picnic basket for R150p/p (this can be done via Webtickets.co.za).
 Not to mention, visitors can expect live music to top off a fabulous day of harvest fun in the sun.

-Tickets: Entrance to the Riesling Rocks festival costs R120p/p (children under 18 get in for free), and tickets can be bought online via Webtickets.co.za, at the estate’s office or at the gate on the day.
+Tickets: Entrance to the Riesling and Rarities Rock festival costs R120p/p, and tickets can be bought online via Webtickets.co.za or at the gate on the day.

 Bottelary Road (M23) | Stellenbosch | +27 (0) 21 865 2541

 As its name suggests, this region-wide festival, which features over 20 wineries and estates from across the charming Robertson Wine Valley, invites vino devotees to get actively involved in the harvesting and winemaking process.
-Stretching over two full months from Saturday, 1 February to Sunday, 30 March 2014 (it was previously just one weekend), the vine extravaganza gives visitors the chance to do everything from grape picking, bunch sorting and wine blending to nature walks, tractor trips and river-side picnics.
-Specific highlights include options like wine tasting by horse cart, open-air concerts, a magical cellar dinner and a cookie and wine pairing experience.
+Stretching over seven full weeks from Saturday, 6 February to Sunday, 27 March 2016 (it was just a one-weekend affair in 2013), the vine extravaganza gives visitors the chance to do everything from grape picking, bunch sorting and wine blending to vineyard walks, cellar tours and picnic lunches.
+Specific highlights include options like fynbos 4x4 trips, the Grape Escape Amazing Race, bubbly making classes, brandy tastings, fondue barbecues and boat cruises.
 All events are open to only small groups so as to keep things intimate, and while some activities run throughout the festival, others are held on only one or two days during the period.

 Tickets: Prices vary depending on the specific event, and each activity must be booked directly with the estate hosting it at least three days before the event.